 If there is something in the contract you don’t agree with or think is unfair, you can discuss it with your employer and ask whether they will change it or leave it out of the contract.
-You may also be able to get advice from a solicitor, your trade union (if you are a member), ACAS (the Advisory, Conciliation and Arbitration Service) in England, Scotland and Wales or the Labour Relations Agency (LRA) in Northern Ireland.
+You might also be able to get advice from a solicitor, your trade union (if you’re a member), ACAS (the Advisory, Conciliation and Arbitration Service) in England, Scotland and Wales or the Labour Relations Agency (LRA) in Northern Ireland.

 If the contract with your employer is broken, for example they don’t pay you for something which they should, you should first try to sort it out informally with your employer.
-If you aren’t successful you could try raising a grievance.
-If the issue is still not resolved you can try mediation through ACAS or the LRA, if your employer agrees.
+If you don’t succeed you could try raising a grievance.
+If the issue is still not resolved, you can try mediation through ACAS or the LRA, if your employer agrees.